apocode01/progintro-hw1/factor/README.md

 ## Usage

-In order for the program to run, it must be executed with a positive semiprime integer as an argument:
+In order for the program to run correctly, it must be executed with a positive semiprime integer as an argument:

 ```sh
 ./factor <semiprime>